sherl0cks/assistant/README.md

 [assistant-adapters]$ mvn spring-boot:run
 ```

-It should deploy to `http://localhost:8080`.
-TODO: have swagger UI instructions here.
+The app will deploy to [http://localhost:8080](http://localhost:8080), which will redirect you to the embedded [Swagger UI](https://swagger.io/swagger-ui/).

 ## OpenShift Usage: Sandbox